rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 An interesting case is the `STM` monad. `a <|> b` is used to chain computations that may want to `retry`.
 I imagine, composing `STM` computations this way is rare.
 If you wanted to communicate why `a` has decided to retry, how would you do that?
 I consider `STM` use of alternatives problematic.

-IMO, if the type of possible failures is not trivial then the use of `<|>` should typically be questioned.
+IMO, if the type of possible failures is not trivial then the use of `<|>` should be questioned.
+That does not mean rejected.

 ## Relevant work on Hackage